fary58/share-my-location/README.md

 # share-my-location
 In plain-js using Classes

 Using Google Map API

-GET your current Location
+GET Your Current Location

-GET location with coordinates
+GET Location With Coordinates